The new Suzhou Museum was opened in 2006 and designed by the world-renowned architect I.M. Pei.

 This being China, you cannot expect a regular or usual museum.

 The museum was founded in 1960 and located at the Zhong Wang Fu palace complex which is a historical landmark.
-In 2006, a new museum, designed by the world renowned architect I.M.
+In 2006, a new museum, designed by the world-renowned architect I.M.
 Pei, was opened.
 Pei is the architect who designed the Bank of China Tower in Hong Kong and the glass and steel pyramid on the Louvre.
 His design for the Suzhou Museum creates harmony between this new building and the old architecture of the Zhong Prince’s Palace.
 Your eyes just don’t find disturbing the mix of old and new.
 The clean new design provides a passage to years and years of history.

 The museum contains about 30,000 cultural relics.
-Those relics go from ceramics to books, from stone inscriptions to calligraphy and from paintings to crafts.
+Those relics go from ceramics to books, from stone inscriptions to calligraphy, and from paintings to crafts.

 Here are some samples of what the museum displays.
 Pardon these particular photos, but I am obviously not an expert at uneven lit spaces photography.
 Plus, these were taken with my old point and shoot camera.

 As I said, the museum was originally founded on a national historical landmark.
 The Palace next to the museum was the property of Liu Xiucheng (also known as the Zhong Prince).
 He was the most important military leader during the Taiping Rebellion.
-This rebellion can be understood as civil war that took place in southern China from 1850 to 1864.
-Basically, the war was between the Taiping Heavenly Kingdom followers (believe it or not, Christians) and the Qing Dynasty followers (Confucians and Buddhist).
+This rebellion can be understood as the civil war that took place in southern China from 1850 to 1864.
+Basically, the war was between the Taiping Heavenly Kingdom followers (believe it or not, Christians) and the Qing Dynasty followers (Confucians and Buddhists).
 Looks like people fight over and over again for the same motives.
 His Palace is the only one remaining from the Taiping Rebellion times.